Ani12234/voting/README.md

 - No Aadhaar details are written to the blockchain.
 On-chain state only tracks wallet registration and votes.
 - Use only for demonstration/testing; do not input real personal data.

-How to try it:
+How to try it (quick path):
 - Navigate to: `/demo/aadhaar` (there is also a Home button that links to this route).
 - Route wiring: `src/App.jsx` → `DemoAadhaarAdmin` component.
-- Enter sample Aadhaar number and email, submit, and observe the mocked verification flow and UI.
+- Enter small sample details (e.g., Aadhaar: `1234-5678-9012`, Email: `demo@example.com`) and submit to simulate verification.
+- Then go to `Login`, connect your wallet, and proceed to vote as described in “How to Vote”.

 ---